econoalchemist/HodlrOne/03_PreMarking-Stamping.md

 ![](assets/hodlr_15.jpg)

 On the reverse side of each plate there is an icon that reads "SOT", this stands for Share Of Threshold.
-The way this is interpreted is that the outter most circle indicates which number share this plate is.
+The way this is interpreted is that the outermost circle indicates which number share this plate is.
 The second circle indicates the total number of shares in the entire backup.
-And the inner most circle indicates the minimum threshold of shares required to recovery the bitcoin.
-For example, since this is a three part backup, the outter most circle will be stamped "1", "2", & "3" respectively for each plate.
+And the innermost circle indicates the minimum threshold of shares required to recover the bitcoin.
+For example, since this is a three part backup, the outermost circle will be stamped "1", "2", & "3" respectively for each plate.
 Then the second circle will be stamped "3" on each plate because there are three total pieces.
-Finally, the inner most circle will be stamped "2" on each plate because two pieces at minimum are required for a recovery.
+Finally, the innermost circle will be stamped "2" on each plate because two pieces at minimum are required for a recovery.

 ![](assets/hodlr_16.jpg)